The uniqueness theorem for Kasparov theory: -injectivity of certain auxiliary -algebras

 \section{$K_1$-injectivity of certain auxiliary \cstar-algebras}

 The following notation was already used in \cite{GabeSzabo25} and is inspired by notation appearing in the work of Dadarlat--Eilers in \cite[Section 3]{DadarlatEilers01}.
-We note that for \cstar-dynamics, a very similar type of auxiliary \cstar-algebras were considered by Thomsen in \cite[Section 6]{Thomsen05} and their conceptual role was similar to how we will use the objects below in this article.
+We note that for \cstar-dynamics, a very similar type of auxiliary \cstar-algebras was considered by Thomsen in \cite[Section 6]{Thomsen05} and its conceptual role was similar to how we will use the objects below in this article.